ChainAgnostic/CAIPs/CAIPs/caip-x.md

 });

 ```
-**Browser Manifest Adjustments:**

- Wallets can configure the `externally_connectable` section of their browser extension manifest to specify which domains are allowed to communicate with the extension.
-To avoid restricting communication to a pre-defined list of sites, wallets may use wildcards (e.g., `*.example.com`).

 **Backward Compatibility:**
 This protocol should be implemented in such a way that it does not interfere with existing implementations of EIP-1193 providers.
 Wallets may need to support both the new extension ID-based communication protocol and the traditional EIP-1193 provider interface.